 While the Board is ultimately responsible for risk oversight, the Board committees assist the Board in fulfilling its oversight responsibilities in certain areas of risk.
 In particular, the Risk Committee assists the Board in assessing and managing the various risks of the Company.
 To aid the Risk Committee in its responsibilities, Management has appointed an Enterprise Risk Management Committee of senior executives and has allocated responsibilities for the administration of the risk management program to our Executive Vice President of Internal Audit.
-Each of these committees has adopted charters that outline their respective duties.
+The Board has adopted a charter for the Risk Committee that outlines its particular duties.

 The Audit Committee, composed of independent directors, focuses on financial risk exposures, including internal controls, and discusses with management, the internal auditors, and the independent registered public accountants the Company's policies with respect to financial risk assessment and management, including risks related to fraud and liquidity.
 The Compensation Committee, also composed of independent directors, focuses on the management of risks associated with compensation policies and programs.
-During 2017, four of the Company's directors who served on the Audit Committee also served on the Risk Committee, thereby providing an internal communication link between the committees.
+During 2018, six of the Company's directors who served on the Audit Committee also served on the Risk Committee, thereby providing an internal communication link between the committees.